Procopius (usurper)

-Procopius (/proʊˈkoʊpiəs/; Ancient Greek: Προκόπιος; July 325 – 27 May 366) was a Roman usurper against Valens.
+Procopius (/proʊˈkoʊpiəs/; Ancient Greek: Προκόπιος; July 325 – 27 May 366) was a Roman usurper against Valens, who ruled from 365 to 366.

 Life

 Procopius was born in July 325, in Corycus, Cilicia (now Turkey).
-On his mother's side, Procopius was a maternal cousin to Emperor Julian, since their maternal grandfather was Julius Julianus.
+On his mother's side, Procopius was a maternal cousin to emperor Julian, since their maternal grandfather was Julius Julianus.
 His first wife was probably Artemisia.
 The Roman general of the 5th century Procopius and his son, the Emperor Anthemius, were among his descendants, the first being the son of his son Procopius.

 During the reign of Constantius II, he served as tribunus et notarius for a long period of time.
 By 358, the emperor trusted him enough to send him with Lucillianus as an envoy to the Sassanid court.
 His career granted him the opportunity to build many important connections, as well as to help him understand the structure of the imperial government.

 Persian campaign

 When Julian departed from Constantinople in the spring of 362, his objective was clear: to launch a swift, decisive campaign against the Sasanian Empire rather than engage in a prolonged war.
 His primary aim was to strike directly at the Sassanid capital Ctesiphon and force Shapur II into a battle or negotiations.
 Procopius entered Julian's retinue and took part in his campaign against the Sassanids in 363.
-After leaving Antioch on March 5, 363, Julian’s army quickly crossed the Euphrates river, gathering at Carrhae shortly thereafter.
+After leaving Antioch on 5 March 363, Julian's army quickly crossed the Euphrates river, gathering at Carrhae shortly thereafter.